-- The total number of alcohol-specific deaths registered in 2020 was 351.
-This was an increase of 15 from the previous year (336) and the highest since the start of the series, accounting for 2.0% of all deaths registered in 2020. - Almost two-thirds (66.4%) of the 351 deaths were male, and just over one third (33.6%) were female.
-Similarly, the age standardised mortality rate per 100,000 population of alcohol-specific deaths for males was twice that of the rate for females (24.9 and 12.3 respectively). - Alcohol-specific deaths continue to be more prevalent among the 45-54 and 55-64 age groups, which together accounted for 64.7% of all alcohol-specific deaths registered in 2020. - Belfast Health and Social Care (HSC) Trust continues to have the highest age-standardised rate of alcohol specific deaths of all the HSC Trust areas in Northern Ireland at 28.3 per 100,000 population in 2020. - The relationship between the rate of alcohol-specific deaths per 100,000 population and the level of deprivation remains the same in 2020 as deprivation increases, so too does the rate of alcohol-specific deaths.
+- The total number of alcohol-specific deaths registered in 2021 was 351.
+This was the same as the previous year (351) and the joint highest since the start of the series, accounting for 2.0% of all deaths registered in 2021. - Almost two-thirds (64.4%) of the 351 deaths were male, and over one third (35.6%) were female.
+Similarly, the age standardised mortality rate per 100,000 population of alcohol-specific deaths for males was almost twice that of the rate for females (25.6 and 13.4 respectively). - Alcohol-specific deaths continue to be more prevalent among the 45-54 and 55-64 age groups, which together accounted for 63.0% of all alcohol-specific deaths registered in 2021. - Alcoholic liver disease was the most common cause of death, accounting for 69.8% of the 351 deaths registered in 2021. - Western Health and Social Care (HSC) Trust had the highest agestandardised rate of alcohol-specific deaths of all the HSC Trust areas in Northern Ireland at 25.3 per 100,000 population in 2021. - The relationship between the number of alcohol-specific deaths and the level of deprivation remains the same in 2021 as deprivation increases, so too does the rate of alcohol-specific deaths.
+This is demonstrated by looking at the most recent five years together (2017 to 2021).
+There were almost four times as many alcohol-specific deaths in the most deprived areas compared to the least deprived areas.